bakape/shamichan/README.md

 * `make clean` removes files from the previous compilation
 * `make dist_clean` in addition to the above removes uploaded files and their thumbnails
+* To enable using Go tools in the project add the absolute path of `./go` to your `$GOPATH` environment variable